JustMeZXX/Multi-Modal-Sensor-Fusion-for-Acoustic-Exploration-of-Aircraft-Signals/README.md

-# Fusing Acoustic Waveforms with Aircraft Tracking Data to Explore Acoustic Detection Range and Source Frequency for Different Aircraft Types
+# Exploring Aircraft Acoustic Detection Range and Source Frequency for Different Aircraft Types Using Automatic Labeling of Aircraft Tracking Data

 This repo is the official implementation for [Fusing Acoustic Waveforms with Aircraft Tracking Data to Explore Acoustic Detection Range and Source Frequency for Different Aircraft Types].